-\textbf{Limitations.} Utilizing KGs to improve contextual congruence across various modalities shows great potential, particularly in marketing.
-This approach can be adaptable to various fields, and we acknowledge that further research is necessary to validate its effectiveness beyond marketing.
-We also recognize that the knowledge-infused approach does encounter challenges with noisy triples from the KG, underscoring the need for enhanced robustness.
-While the approach is applied to marketing, generally a benign domain, it can be misused with malicious intent such as creating highly persuasive and targeted misinformation campaigns.
+\textbf{Limitations.} Utilizing KGs to enhance contextual congruence across various modalities shows promise, particularly in crowdfunding marketing.
+While this approach can be adaptable to various fields, we acknowledge that further research is necessary to validate its effectiveness beyond crowdfunding.
+We also recognize that the knowledge-infused approach does encounter challenges with noisy triples from the KG, highlighting the need for enhanced robustness.
+We limited our experiments to the open-source compact models due to the prohibitively high computational costs of large foundation models and left this study for future research.
+While the approach is applied to crowdfunding, generally a benign domain, it can be misused with malicious intent, such as creating highly persuasive and targeted misinformation campaigns.
 Therefore, we emphasize the need to follow ethical guidelines and responsible use of these novel approaches to prevent negative outcomes.
 The data used in this study may contain possible artifacts based on the "country" attribute, which we leave to address in future work.
 We anonymized our dataset to omit any identifiable information.
-We limited our experiments to the open-source models due to the prohibitively high computational costs of commercial models for academic research.